oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/install.md

        --set serviceAccount=sample-weblogic-operator-sa \
        --wait
      ```
-     This Helm release deploys the operator and configures it with the default behavior to manage Domains in any Kubernetes namespace with the label, `weblogic-operator=enabled`.
+     This Helm release deploys the operator with the default behavior of managing Domains in all Kubernetes namespace with the label `weblogic-operator=enabled`.

+1. Verify that the operator's pod is running by listing the pods in the operator's namespace.
+You should see one
+   for the operator and one for the [conversion webhook]({{< relref "/managing-operators/conversion-webhook#introduction" >}}), a
+   singleton Deployment in your Kubernetes cluster that automatically and transparently upgrades domain resources.

+     ```shell
+     $ kubectl get pods -n sample-weblogic-operator-ns
+     ```

+1. Verify that the operator is up and running by viewing the operator pod's log:

+      ```shell
+      $ kubectl logs -n sample-weblogic-operator-ns -c weblogic-operator deployments/weblogic-operator
+      ```

 #### Create a Traefik ingress controller.